 Bats enter a building for a variety of reasons, including simply flying in by accident.
 They may use buildings as a temporary, daytime roost, as a nursery to rear their young or, occasionally, as a hibernation site.
 Attics are a favourite bat refuge.
 If bats are living in your attic during the spring or summer, chances are it is a nursery colony of a common species.
 Female bats bear one pup a year in spring; they choose dark, private attics as maternity roosts because the warm, protected conditions are ideal for rearing their pups.
 People in the house often hear the pups making distress calls to their mothers, who can identify their squeaking pup from among hundreds of others in a maternity roost.
 The pups depend on their mothers to feed them until they learn to fly and hunt on their own.
 By late summer, they are able to fend for themselves.
 In September, bats travel to a winter hibernation site, usually in a cave, old mine shaft, attic or wall void, where they spend the next 6-8 months until spring.

-Like other mammals, bats can carry fleas, mites and ticks; in rare cases, they contract rabies.
+Like other mammals, bats can carry fleas, mites and ticks.
+Bats can also carry bat bugs which are similar in behaviour and appearance to bed bugs.
+In rare cases, bats can contract rabies.
 Unlike other mammals with rabies, however, they tend to get sick and die before becoming aggressive.
 According to Agriculture Canada, which tests about 100 injured, sick or dead bats annually, no one has contracted rabies from a bat in B.C.
 (People are more likely to contract rabies from family pets, which should be vaccinated against rabies.)
 Bats found on the ground may be injured or sick or they may be healthy, but stranded, since bats have a hard time taking off from a level surface.
 They should be gently scooped up with a shovel, placed in a ventilated box and taken to your local WLAP office or Agriculture Canada veterinarian.

 Note: Always wear leather gloves when handling bats.